-What is a Cancellation Clause?
+What Is a Cancellation Clause?

 - The insured has failed to pay the premium.

-- The insured has committed insurance fraud.
+- The insured has made a material misstatement.